 The knowledge and experience of the DSB Team has made it possible to implement the successful concept of meeting the needs of German speaking students living abroad or at home.

-The school employs more than 30 qualified educators, whose native language is German.
+The school employs more than 30 qualified educators, whose native language is in general German.

 The DSB provides the students with access to an on site, extensive library with German books, games, CDs, DVDs, and comics for all age groups and is updated regularly.
 Most books are available for the German "Antolin" reading program available for DSB students through school.